CV examples

 If you're an aspiring actor with limited work experience, then focus on your key strengths and skills instead.

-Background Actor| CV Maker Productions, 2022 - Present
+Background Actor, Rosewood Productions, London, 2022 - Present

 Contribute to producing various television series and films by portraying diverse characters in different settings.
 Adapt to different roles and directions while maintaining consistency in performances.
 Collaborate with fellow actors, directors, and production teams to create authentic and engaging scenes.